Quantitative analysis of non-exchangeability in bivariate copulas: Sharp bounds, statistical tests and mixing constructions: A nonparametric test of non-exchangeability based on copulas

 \begin{remark} We note three observations on Theorem~\ref{thm:H0}. \begin{enumerate} \item[(i)] The theorem establishes that $T_n/\sqrt{n}$ has a finite limiting distribution, which implies that $T_n$ itself diverges to $+\infty$ under $H_0$ at rate $\sqrt{n}$.
-This is not a deficiency of the test: the critical values grow at rate $\sqrt{n}$ (Theorem~\ref{thm:H1}), while under $H_1$ the statistic grows at the faster rate $n$, and it is this asymptotic separation that makes the test consistent.
+This is not a deficiency of the test: the permutation critical values $\hat{c}^{(B)}_{n,\alpha}$ grow at the same rate $\sqrt{n}$, while under $H_1$ the statistic grows at the faster rate $n$.
+It is precisely this asymptotic rate separation---$\sqrt{n}$ under the null versus $n$ under alternatives---that drives the consistency of the test.

-\item[(ii)] The limiting distribution $\mathcal{L}_C$ depends on the unknown copula $C$ through the process $\mathbb{G}_C$.
+\item[(ii)] The limiting distribution $\mathcal{L}_C$ depends on the unknown copula $C$ through the covariance structure of the Gaussian process $\mathbb{G}_C$.
 This dependence is unavoidable for a test that is sensitive to all forms of asymmetry, and it prevents the use of universal critical tables.
-It is precisely for this reason that the permutation calibration of Subsection~\ref{sec:permutation} is needed in practice.
+The Lipschitz-continuity of the functional $\Phi(f) = \int_{[0,1]^2}|f|\,du\,dv$ with respect to $\|\cdot\|_\infty$ does not eliminate this dependence: it merely ensures that the CMT applies.
+It is precisely for this reason that the permutation calibration of Subsection~\ref{sec:permutation} is needed in practice, as it approximates the null distribution of $T_n$ without requiring knowledge of $C$.